 Countertop warmers and buffet servers keep food warm at the proper holding temperatures during service.
-To prevent bacteria growth and keep customers safe, food should be kept out of the danger zone (between 40° and 140°)—that means your hot dishes should be kept in equipment that can maintain a temperature of 140° or higher.
-You’ll never know when the health inspector will schedule a visit, so make sure you’re prepared.
+To prevent bacteria growth and keep customers safe, food should be kept out of the danger zone (between 40°F and 140°F) — that means your hot dishes should be kept in equipment that can maintain a temperature of 140°F or higher.
+You never know when the health inspector will schedule a visit, so make sure that you're prepared.

 A quick way to speed up bacteria growth on your food is to put hot food directly into the refrigerator or walkin without letting it cool first.
-Not only will you compromise your food, but you’ll put the rest of the ingredients in your refrigerator at risk because your hot dish will raise the refrigerator’s internal temperature.
-Plus, if food stays warm for too long, it can spoil too.
+Not only will you compromise the dish you're trying to cool, but you'll put the rest of the ingredients in your refrigerator at risk because your hot dish will raise the refrigerator's internal temperature.
+Plus, if food stays warm for too long, it can spoil.

 Day labels are required by the FDA and are helpful, multi-colored safety stickers that indicate when sandwich meat was sliced up, or when someone loaded up a bin with fresh lettuce.
-When you take the guess work out of keeping your stock fresh, you’ll never have to worry about expired ingredients.
-Day labels dissolve easily in water, making it easy to reuse the same container again.
-Often marked in both English and Spanish,
+When you take the guess work out of keeping your stock fresh, you'll never have to worry about expired ingredients.
+Day labels dissolve easily in water, making it a breeze to reuse the same container again; often marked in both English and Spanish.

 Part of keeping guests safe is practicing proper food storage.
-Make sure to date any product that’s received and indicate a “use by" date to ensure freshness; trust us, it makes it much easier to practice food safety when you follow the “First in, first out (FIFO) method.
-And though it may seem like a no-brainer, make sure all food is stored at least six inches above the floor (a requirement by the FDA).
+Make sure to date any product that's received and indicate a "use by" date to ensure freshness; trust us, it makes it much easier to practice food safety when you follow the first in, first out (FIFO) method.
+And though it may seem like a no-brainer, make sure all food is stored at least six inches above the floor with one of our dunnage racks.

 In addition, your food should be stored in a clean, dry location where it is not exposed to splash, dust or other contaminants.
 Meat should be stored on the lowest shelf possible to ensure that meat juices cannot drip and contaminate other food items.
-Also invest in air-tight containers (like these popular Camsquare Containers by Cambro); it will increase shelf life and protect your product from bacteria or infestations.
+Don't forget to invest in air-tight containers (like these popular Camsquare Containers by Cambro); they will increase shelf life and protect your product from bacteria and infestations.